-As always, for your benefit, wristbands are required to be worn or visibly on your person by Guests and Owners at the Indoor/Outdoor and Lagoon Pool, Fitness Center, Basketball.
-Pickleball and Tennis Courts, and our Beach.
-In your bag or at your table are not acceptable.
+As always, for your benefit, wristbands are required to be worn or visibly on your person by Guests and Owners at the Sandbar, Indoor/Outdoor and Lagoon Pools, Cardio & Fitness Centers, Basketball.
+Pickleball, and Tennis Courts, and our Beach.
+Keep them visible; in your bag or at your table are not acceptable.

 Please, please, please…help us keep people who do not belong here off the property by wearing your wristband.
 We do not know every owner by sight…even your Master board wears them!